Brain radiotherapy and tiredness

 - Cancer cells that have spread into the brain from another part of the body (secondary brain tumour)

-In a few people, the tiredness can become very severe a few weeks after treatment has finished and can be combined with drowsiness and feeling irritable.
+In a few people, the tiredness can become very severe a few weeks after treatment has finished.
+You may also feel drowsy and irritable.
 This is a rare side effect and is called somnolence syndrome.
-It does not need treatment as it gets better on its own over a few weeks.
+It doesn't need treatment and gets better on its own over a few weeks.

 Question about cancer?
 Contact our information nurse team